Elisz11/Discord-Bot-for-Minecraft-Server-Status/README.md

-# Discord Bot for Minecraft Server Status
+# Discord Bot for Minecraft Servers

 This bot updates a Discord message with the status of a Minecraft Java Edition server.
 It is available in two versions: